saucecodee/FundMyLaptop---BE/README.md

-# Express-launch-box
+# FundMyLaptop

-A boilerplate for creating an Express server
+A website where people can raise money for their laptop purchase or fix

 ## Installing

-Run `npm install` to install all the packages required. for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install` to install all the packages required to start the server.

 ## Running the server

-Run `npm start` or `nodemon server` to start the server, with the defaault configuration it should be running on `http://localhost:2020/`.
+Run `npm start` or `npm run server` (uses nodemon) to start the server, with the defaault configuration it should be running on `http://localhost:2020/`.

 ### Packages